Follow us

 In the “You are watching” dropdown, select the specific scan results you want to analyze.
 This is where naming your scans comes in handy, as it helps you quickly choose the relevant results.
 If you prefer, you can also choose “All Results” to see everything at once.

-Within this tab, you have several tools at your disposal to refine your analysis.
+Within this tab, you have several tools at your disposal to do a deep dive on your results.
 You can set up filters, exclude certain titles or ASINs, or use pre-saved options to narrow down your focus.

-View Data tab > column re-arrangement options highlighted
+View Results tab > filters and other options at the top highlighted

 The columns in your results can also be rearranged to prioritize the information you want to see first.
 A recommended setup is to arrange the columns as follows: data chart, product image, Amazon image, title, Amazon title, gross profit, and price.
 This layout allows you to quickly assess key details and make informed decisions in one glance.

-View Data tab > Update Data buttons highlighted
+View Results tab > column re-arrangement options highlighted

 After narrowing down your options in the View Data tab, it’s important to ensure you have the most current information.
 For the most accurate analysis, click on Update Data to refresh source and adjusted prices, Amazon data, or all data.
 Additionally, there’s an orange button in each data row that allows you to update specific items as needed.